Payments and services if you’re an Aboriginal or Torres Strait Islander Australian.

 We have a range of payments and support for Aboriginal and Torres Strait Islander Australians.

-Find out how to get started with Medicare, how to get help with the cost of medicine, and what's available through our Indigenous Access Program.
+Find out how to get started with Medicare and how to get help with the cost of medicine.

 We can help if you're an Aboriginal or Torres Strait Islander Australian looking for work.
 We can also help if you want to study or train to find a job.